Ayu-99/Project-Rainfall/README.md

 #### The third part is Rainfall Prediction..
 This is done using Machine Learning ( skLearn : Linear Regression)

-- It can predict the rainfall for any state.
-Model is trained by rainfall data from 2000 to 2017 in each and every month ..
+- It can predict the rainfall for any state for overall year.
+Model is trained by rainfall data from 2000 to 2017 in each and every month
+- It can also predict the rainfall for any month for a state  in any year...

 ### Summer Training Project